 Now that you understand how to calculate your net worth, keep track of it on a monthly or quarterly basis.
 Keep all of your assets in a spreadsheet so you can consistently update the figures, along with a running total of your debt balances.
 That way you can easily subtract your assets from your debts to get an updated figure every month.

-You can also use a free money management software such as Mint or to automatically calculate your net worth for you every time you log in.
+You can also use a free money management software such as Mint or Personal Capital to automatically calculate your net worth for you every time you log in.
 Once you link all of your bank accounts, retirement accounts, credit card accounts, and loans, the software will automatically subtract what you own from what you owe and give you an updated net worth.

 Improving your net worth